farahsamsi/nextjs_core_concepts/README.md

 ## Data Fetch in Next js

-In Next Js data can be fetched simply by writing function instead of using useEffect() hook.
+In Next Js data can be fetched simply by writing async function instead of using useEffect() hook.
 Example:

 ```jsx
 export const getPosts = async () => {